ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 The generated clients can be used to execute the queries/mutations on the GraphQL API.
 You can use the generated client within a Ballerina program in the same Ballerina package.

-You can also use the `graphql` CLI command to generate a Ballerina module.
+You can also use the `bal graphql` CLI command to generate a Ballerina module.
 For more information, see [Generate multiple modules from a GraphQL config](/learn/graphql-tool/#generate-multiple-modules-from-a-graphql-config).

 #### Generate multiple modules from a GraphQL config

-Follow the steps below to generate multiple Ballerina modules from a GraphQL config file configured with multiple GraphQL projects using the `graphql` CLI tool.
+Follow the steps below to generate multiple Ballerina modules from a GraphQL config file configured with multiple GraphQL projects using the GraphQL CLI tool.
 Each project generates a separate Ballerina module.
 This enables you to work with multiple GraphQL APIs by configuring each GraphQL API endpoint under a separate project.

 1. Create a Ballerina package.
 For more information, see [Package commands](/learn/cli-commands/#package-commands).